gsampaio-rh/agent-aiops/README.md

    - Ensure Ollama is running and model is selected
    - Check browser console for errors
    - Try switching models in sidebar
+   - Try switching between ReactAgent and LangGraph in sidebar

 4. **Web search not working**
    - Check internet connection